JazzyWagdaddy/HybridCloudBootCamp/Networking HOL_V2.md

 a)	 https://www.microsoft.com/en-US/download/details.aspx?id=4865
 8)	Launch Network Monitor and open the capture file from your Documents folder.
 Examine the contents of your packet capture session.

+because ping uses the Internet Control Message Protocol (ICMP), and ICMP is not allowed through the Windows firewall, by default.
+2.
+3. Close the remote desktop connection to myVM1.
+4. Complete the steps in Connect to a VM from the internet again, but connect to myVM2.
+From a command prompt, enter ping myvm1.
+You receive replies from myVm1, because you allowed ICMP through the Windows firewall on the myVm1 VM in a previous step.